 2.5.
-Application to sit the College examination
+Application to sit the certifying examination

-Applications for the College Examination shall be made to the Secretary using the prescribed form and are to be accompanied by proof of payment of the examination fee.
-Letters of reference from supervisors and others are to be sent directly to the Secretary.
+Applications for the certifying examination shall be made to the ECVP Administrative Office using the prescribed form and are to be accompanied by proof of payment of the examination fee.

-Acceptance of the application by the Applications Committee is a prerequisite to be allowed to sit the College Examination.
+Acceptance of the application by the Applications Committee is a prerequisite to be allowed to sit the certifying examination.

-Should an application not be accepted by the Applications Committee, the applicant shall be informed of any deficiencies in their application that prevented approval for them to sit the College Examination or being certified by the College.
+Should an application not be accepted by the Applications Committee, the applicant shall be informed of any deficiencies in their application that prevented approval for them to sit the certifying examination.
 A time limit for such communications is established and published by the College.
 The time between final applications' decisions and the examination date must be sufficient to permit Appeals against a decision of denying acceptance of applications.
 Appeal permission must be clearly published by the College.